martin-opensky/whisper-assistant-vscode/README.md

 # Whisper Assistant: Your Voice-Driven Coding Companion

-Whisper Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode editor.
+Whisper Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode & Cursor editor.
 This hands-free approach to coding allows you to focus on your ideas instead of your typing.

-Whisper Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or the [Cursor.so application](https://www.cursor.so/), to create a dynamic, AI-driven development environment.
+Whisper Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or [Cursor](https://www.cursor.so/), to create a dynamic, AI-driven development environment.

 # Powered by OpenAI Whisper

-Whisper Assistant utilizes the Whisper AI locally, offering a free voice transcription service.
+By default, Whisper Assistant utilizes Whisper AI on your _local machine_, offering a free voice transcription service.
+For this, the base model of Whisper is used, balancing accuracy and performance. **In the future, we will support other models.**

-By default, the base model of Whisper AI is used, balancing accuracy and performance.
-You can select a different model in the extension settings, but remember to download your chosen model before using Whisper Assistant. **Failure to download the selected model can lead to errors.** The base model is recommended and set as default.
+There is also the option to use the OpenAI API or Groq API to transcribe your audio for remote transcription. **Note: This requires an API key.**

 For more details about Whisper, visit the [Whisper OpenAI GitHub page](https://github.com/openai/whisper).